 If you are married, both you and your spouse must have earned income in order to participate, unless your spouse is incapable of self-care or is a full-time student.
-(See "How Much You Can Contribute," on page 6, for more information).
+(See "How Much You Can Contribute," on page 5, for more about this.)
+If you're an academic student employee or graduate student researcher, you're eligible to participate in the DepCare FSA for Academic Student Employees (ASEs), which is for both represented and non-represented ASEs, including graduate student researchers.